What is a Post-CCT Fellowship?

 How is the fellowship assessed?

-The Fellow must submit their evidence to the BAD Education Unit for distribution to two independent assessors appointed by the relevant sub-specialist society.
-A recommendation is then made to the BAD Education Unit, who issues a Certificate of Completion if all the curriculum standards are deemed to have been met.
+The Fellow must submit their evidence to the BAD Education Board for distribution to two independent assessors appointed by the relevant sub-specialist society.
+A recommendation is then made to the BAD Education Board, who issues a Certificate of Completion if all the curriculum standards are deemed to have been met.